danroux/cloudify/README.md

 And that's it.

+#### Invalidation of paths

+Cloudify invalidates paths for you when you upload an updated version of a file.
+All you need to do is to add the distribuition_id configuration option to the initializer.
+You can find more info and examples on the generated template.

+    config.distribution_id = "E15MB6BG83O04N"

 ## Questions?

 If you have any questions, please feel free to contact us on Twitter: [Tractical](http://twitter.com/tractical), [Amed Rodriguez](http://twitter.com/amedse), [Javier Saldaña](http://twitter.com/javiersaldana), [Daniel Roux](http://twitter.com/danroux).